Journal of Intelligent Strategic Management

 Authors

-1 Master of Business Administration (MBA), Faculty of Management and Accounting, Allameh Tabataba’i University, Tehran, Iran
+1 Master of Business Administration (MBA), Faculty of Management and Accounting, Allameh Tabataba’i University, Tehran, Iran.

-2 Associate Professor, Department of Business Administration, Faculty of Management and Accounting, Allameh Tabatabaei University, Tehran, Iran
+2 Associate Professor, Department of Business Administration, Faculty of Management and Accounting, Allameh Tabatabaei University, Tehran, Iran.

 Abstract